zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/README.md

 - _toolIndex (number)_ The array index of the tool that created this mark.
 - _isComplete (boolean)_ Read only.
 True if all required tasks have been annotated for this mark.
 - _isValid (boolean)_ Read only.
 True if any required validations pass for this mark (eg. minimum length for a line.)
+- _tasks (array)_ Read only.
+An array of any sub-tasks linked to this mark eg. a text task for a transcription line.
 - _tool (Tool)_ Read only.
 A reference to the tool that created this mark.
 - _addAnnotation(task, value)_ Add `value` to the annotation for `task`, which should be a valid task for this mark.